jaredly/j3/Roadmap.md

 - [x] ok validate the stuff
-- [ ] move the web UI over to the new type checking and valdiation
+- [x] move the web UI over to the new type checking and valdiation

+- [ ] ok, so changing a node needs to remove the previous dealio, so it's not hanging around

+- [ ] also, get we get a force-directed graph in here?

 HOVERY things
 - [ ] filter out keywords